Carlton Bolling: History

 On 15 March 1993, the school featured in a Panorama documentary called A Class Apart about the emergence of an underclass in Asian communities in Britain, narrated by Martin Bashir.
 The headteacher complained to the Broadcasting Complaints Commission that the college was statistically misrepresented in a negative light.
 The BCC upheld three of his complaints.

 In September 2006, Carlton Bolling College acquired specialist college status for mathematics and computing.

 In 2014 BBC Radio Four implicated the school's involvement in the Trojan Horse Scandal which enforces Islamist views through the board of governors.

+In 2017, the new building was built and the college became a secondary school.
+Its name changed from Carlton Bolling College to Carlton Bolling.

-Previously a community school administered by City of Bradford Metropolitan District Council, in June 2019 Carlton Bolling College converted to academy status.
+Previously a community school administered by City of Bradford Metropolitan District Council, in June 2019 Carlton Bolling converted to academy status.

 Academic performance

 In March 2007, Carlton Bolling College was inspected by Ofsted and were ranked the first school in Bradford to get an outstanding result.

 In 2008, Carlton Bolling College 47.6% of students achieved 5 or more A*-C grades at GCSE levels and 26% including English & Maths.
 Its average A/AS-Level points per students score was 442.1.

 From 29% 5A*-C with English and Mathematics in summer 2009, the results summer 2010 were at 36%.
 This significant uplift continued summer 2011 to 43%.
 This is a 14% improvement over 2 years.
 Summer 2010 student A levels average C,C,C; summer 2011 it has risen to an average of B,B,C per student with students moving on to a variety of university courses such as Law, Medicine, Engineering, Business, ICT, Health related studies, teaching and many more.

 In the summer of 2014 Ofsted placed the school in 'special measures'.